Whatsapp Icon

 3. Support for the body's natural healing processes.

-It's important for patients to consult with their healthcare team before starting any alternative therapies to ensure they are safe and complementary to their primary cancer treatment plan.
+Patients need to consult with their healthcare team before starting any alternative therapies to ensure they are safe and complementary to their primary cancer treatment plan.

-Consult with experienced healthcare professionals to understand the best integrative treatment plan for Non-Hodgkin Lymphoma.
+Consult with experienced healthcare professionals to understand the best integrative treatment plan for non-Hodgkin lymphoma.

 Common Supplements Used During Non-Hodgkin Lymphoma Treatment